-Objective 14.
+Objective 12.
 Increase the number of degrees and certificates awarded over a three-year period in each of the following areas:

-- A. The number of Associate of Arts/Associate of Science degrees from 688 to 715 (4% increase. - B. The number of certificates from 262 to 278 (6% increase).

-C. The number of Skills Competency Awards by 10% (the baseline for this objective needs to be established).
+- A. The number of Associate of Arts/Associate of Science degrees from 688 to 715 (4% increase. - B. The number of certificates from 262 to 278 (6% increase). - C. The number of Skills Competency Awards by 10% (the baseline for this objective needs to be established).

-Objective 15.
+Objective 13.
 Increase by a minimum of 6% over a three-year period the number of students enrolled in a vocational education course (S.A.M.
 Code A, B or C): 14,151 to 15,000 (duplicated fall, winter, and spring terms for credit and non-credit enrollments).

+Objective 14.
+Increase the number of students who transfer to four-year colleges or universities by a minimum of three percentage points over a three-year period and increase by five percentage points the number of students who are transfer eligible for the coming year.

+Objective 15.
+Achieve underrepresented student transfer rates that are equal to the proportion of underrepresented students enrolled at the college who declare transfer as an objective.

 Objective 16.
-Increase the number of students who transfer to four-year colleges or universities by a minimum of 3 percentage points over a three-year period and increase by 5 percentage points the number of students who are transfer eligible for the coming year.
+Identify student job placement rates and post-college earnings for each of the college's occupational educational programs.

 Objective 17.
-Achieve underrepresented student transfer rates that are equal to the proportion of underrepresented students enrolled at the college who declare transfer as an objective.

-Objective 18.
-Identify student job placement rates and post-college earnings for each of the college's occupational educational programs.

-Objective 19.
 Establish and achieve the targeted numerical objectives for the percentage of students who successfully transition from:

-- A. Essential Skills courses to English 100, English 110 and other degree-applicable classes: - B. Math 1, 4, 100, 107; to college level math; - C. ESL courses to the completion of English 100, English 110 and other non-ESL degree-applicable courses.
+- A. Essential Skills courses to English 100, English 110 and other degree-applicable classes: - B. Math 1, 4, 100, 107; to college level math; - C. ESL courses to the completion of English 100, English 110 and other non-ESL degree-applicable courses; and - D. Non-credit students transitioning to credit classes.